Anithaopti/Anithaopti/README.md

-Hi I am Anitha interested in Automation testing and started learning Selenium with Java
+Hi I am Anitha interested in Automation testing and started learning Selenium with Java.
+Planning to study Appium and Postman tool in the future.